Nama

 Easy multitrack recording with Ecasound

-Basic Recording
+Basic Recording with Nama

 This should give you some idea what to do and what to expect.
 Tab completion and command shortcuts are available to reduce typing.

-Formatting key:
+Formatting guide:

 nama> nama commands, typed at the Nama prompt

-nama untitled bass> The prompt includes project name and selected track
+nama Untitled bass> The prompt includes project name and selected track

 | a response from Nama